Skip to content ↓

 A few reminders to help the next half term run smoothly:

-• PE - This half term will be on Thursdays.
+• PE - This half term will be on Wednesdays.

 • Book bags and water bottles should come to school daily.